JM26NET/flipper-zero-evil-portal/README.md

 Big Thanks to [GauravKukreti](https://github.com/GauravKukreti) for the bug fixes and optimization.

-## Original: [Click here](https://github.com/bigbrodude6119/flipper-zero-evil-portal) to check it out.
+## Original Repo: [Click here](https://github.com/bigbrodude6119/flipper-zero-evil-portal) to check it out.